 4. Daunt Books, Marylebone

-One of the loveliest bookshops in London, housed in an old Edwardian store with oak galleries and long lengths of bookshelves to browse.
+One of the loveliest bookshops in London, Daunt Books is housed in an old Edwardian store with oak galleries and long lengths of bookshelves to browse.
 When last we visited, a gaggle of small children read calmly in the kid’s area, a man knelt on the floor examining an ordinance survey map, and free cups of elderflower cordial were available.

 5. Barbican Centre